schddividendcalculator-oss/SCHD-Dividend-Calculator/README.md

 ## 🚀 Technologies Used

 -   **Frontend:** React, TypeScript
+-   **Backend:** Netlify Functions (for API calls)
 -   **Styling:** Tailwind CSS
 -   **Charts:** Recharts
 -   **Dependencies:** Loaded via ESM (`esm.sh`) for a build-free setup.

 ---

+## 📊 Data Source

+Live share price data is provided by [Finnhub](https://finnhub.io/).
+Historical dividend data is manually updated and included in the application.

+---

+## ⚙️ Configuration

+To fetch live share price data, the application uses the Finnhub API.

+### Environment Variables

+You need to create an environment variable to store your Finnhub API key.
+If deploying on Netlify, set this in your site's "Build & deploy" > "Environment" settings:

+-   `Finhub_API`: Your API key from [Finnhub](https://finnhub.io/).

+The application uses a Netlify Function to securely access this API key and fetch data, so it is never exposed on the frontend.

+---

 ## 🛠️ Getting Started

 This project is set up to run without a complex build process.
 You just need a simple local server to serve the `index.html` file.
+For the live price fetching to work locally, you'll need the Netlify CLI.

 ### Prerequisites

 -   A modern web browser.
--   A local web server.
-If you have Node.js installed, you can use `serve`.
+-   [Node.js](https://nodejs.org/) and [Netlify CLI](https://docs.netlify.com/cli/get-started/): `npm install -g netlify-cli`

-### Installation & Running
+### Installation & Running Locally

 1.  **Clone the repository (or download the files):**
     ```bash